swag-bi/swag/docs/index.md

 The [SWAG vocabulary](https://github.com/swag-bi/swag/blob/master/src/main/webapp/WEB-INF/resources/AG.ttl) defines RDF classes and properties used to represent and publish [concrete SWAGs](https://github.com/swag-bi/swag/blob/master/src/main/webapp/WEB-INF/resources/Uploaded/AGs/eurostat_AG_AMCIS2021.ttl).
 [QB](https://raw.githubusercontent.com/UKGovLD/publishing-statistical-data/master/specs/src/main/vocab/cube.ttl) and [QB4OAP](https://github.com/lorenae/qb4olap/blob/master/rdf/qb4olap.ttl) vocabularies are employed as the underlying MD data model, SPARQL serves as the underlying query language against LOD sources.
 SWAG vocabulary refers to elements from QB4OLAP vocabulary and concrete SWAGs refer to elements from an MD schema represented using QB4O vocabulary.
-Other LOD sources, no represented using QB4OLAP, can also be employed within SWAG via, e.g., superimposition.
+Other LOD sources, not represented using QB4OLAP, can also be employed within SWAG via, e.g., superimposition.
 Furthermore, domain-specific business terms can be referenced within a SWAG.

 We have implemented the SWAG-BI proof-of-concept prototype of SWAG as a Java dynamic web application.